fennel-labs/snake_cube_solver/README.md

 - All other items represent the number of cubes after a bend and before the next bend occurs.

 To get all possible solutions, add `-a` to the command.
 Note, that the solutions also include congruent solutions.

+Cubes of size 3 are solvable within seconds (<10s on Core i7 ULV processor).
+Cubes of size 4 have not been tested yet.